Croydon tram derailment

 Customers with any concerns or comments about the tram services can contact us 24 hours a day on 0343 222 1234 or through our online contact form.

-The Rail Accident Investigation Branch (RAIB) is conducting an independent investigation into the tragic events of 9 November 2016.
+The Rail Accident Investigation Branch (RAIB) has conducted an independent investigation into the tragic events of 9 November 2016.
 The purpose of RAIB investigations is to improve safety by establishing the causes of accidents and making recommendations to reduce the likelihood of similar occurrences in the future or to mitigate their consequences.

-The RAIB's investigation is continuing, and is independent of any investigation by the tramway industry, the British Transport Police or the Office of Rail and Road.
+The RAIB's investigation is independent of any investigation by the tramway industry, the British Transport Police or the Office of Rail and Road.

 The following organisations are also involved in investigating the derailment.